 Forgetfulness.
 The struggle of “pregnancy brain” is real.
-I was guest on a podcast and could not remember the names of the plugins in my channel strip that I’ve used daily for at least 5 years.
+I was a guest on a podcast and could not remember the names of the plugins in my channel strip that I’ve used daily for at least 5 years.
 At work, I had to take extra notes and sometimes ask for detailed/complicated things in writing.

 Need to focus on something?
 Good luck.
 Normally I have laser focus and can work for hours without being distracted.
 During pregnancy, I sometimes felt like a kid who was hyped on sugar and had a puppy in the room.
 I had to plan for extra time on mixes knowing I might get totally sidetracked or completely forget what I was doing.

 Peeing all the time.
 There’s a reason for the old saying “bladder of a pregnant woman” (It’s hormone related.)

 Even with all this going on, you might feel like Superwoman.
 In my second trimester I did a demanding scoring session in Canada (with long work days) and spent a week in Europe walking 5-10 miles a day.
 In both cases, I felt great (and ate more than the people I was traveling with).

 You’ll start feeling the “thing” that’s living in your body.
 I’ve never been so excited to be kicked in the stomach.

 Third trimester (weeks 26 -?)

 Baby can hear!
 Babies start to hear between 23 and 27 weeks (especially low frequencies) and they can be startled by loud sounds.
 My little dude would often get squiggly/active when I was mixing.
 Studies show that babies recognize their mom’s voice after birth and will recognize patterns they heard while in utero (like if you read the same story out loud every day).